-Make-ups will be offered for student illness (1 per semester), family emergencies, and teacher/weather cancelations.
+One make-up lesson is offered each semester for student illness and family emergencies.
 These lessons will be made up on the scheduled makeup days (calendar will be provided) or during another student’s lesson time if it becomes available.
 In view of this, please let me know as soon as possible if you must miss a lesson.
 This will help me offer options for makeup lesson times.
 If a student arrives after 1/3 of the lesson time has passed, or does not have his or her instrument, the lesson will be forfeited.

-Group Classes are a uniquely integral part of the Suzuki learning experience.
+Group Classes are an integral part of the Suzuki learning experience.
 They are designed to re-enforce learning and develop ensemble skill in a highly motivating group atmosphere.
 Group classes occur approximately twice a month in addition to private lessons and all students are highly encouraged to attend.

-Tuition for fall/spring is calculated based on the total number of lessons scheduled and then divided evenly into 9 payments.
-This means tuition will be the same each month even though the number of lessons may vary due to various holidays.
+Tuition for fall/spring is calculated based on the total number of lessons scheduled and then divided evenly into monthly payments.
+This means tuition will be the same each month even though the number of lessons may vary.
 Payment is due the 1st of each month.
 A late fee of $10.00 will be assessed if payment is not received by the 5th of the month.

-Select the "Tuition" tab to view current pricing.
-There will be no refunds for missed lessons or lessons discontinued mid-month.
+There are no refunds for missed lessons or lessons discontinued mid-month.

-I primarily communicate studio information via email and phone texts.
+I primarily communicate studio information via email and text messages.
 Please check regularly to stay up to date on important information.

 Discontinuation of Lessons